raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 Often, an improvised weapon is similar to an actual weapon and can be treated as such.
 For example, a table leg is akin to a club.
 At the GM's option, a character proficient with a weapon can use a similar object as if it were that weapon and use his or her proficiency bonus.

 An object that bears no resemblance to a weapon deals 1d4 damage (the GM assigns a damage type appropriate to the object).
 If a character uses a ranged weapon to make a melee attack, or throws a melee weapon that does not have the thrown property, it also deals 1d4 damage.
-An improvised thrown weapon has a normal range of 20 feet and a long range of 60 feet.
+An improvised thrown weapon has a normal range of 6.0m and a long range of 18.0m.

 #### Silvered Weapons